thibaultlaurens/tech-notes/fundamentals/05-software-programming.md

 Countless models have been built to better understand concurrency and describe various theories, such as the **Actor Model**, **CSP Model**, and **Disruptor Model**.
 However, just as with most programming concepts, there is no silver bullet for concurrent programming.

 ### Static vs Dynamic Type Checking

+**Static** and **dynamic** type checking refer to two different type systems.
+A **type system** is a collection of rules that assign a property called **type** to various constructs in a computer program, such as variables, expressions, functions or modules, with the end goal of verifying that data is represented properly throughout a program.

+#### A Type

+Also known as a **data type**, is a classification identifying one of various types of data.
+A type describes the possible values of a structure (such as a variable), the semantic meaning of that structure, and how the values of that structure can be stored in memory.
+Types can be broken down into categories:

+- **Primitive types**: some common primitive types are integers, booleans, floats, and characters.
+- **Composite types**: composed of multiple primitive types (e.g. arrays).
+They are all considered **data structures**.
+- **Abstract types**: types that do not have a specific implementation (can be represented via multiple types), such as a hashes, sets, queues, and stacks.
+- **Other types**: such as pointers (a type which holds as its value a reference to a different memory location) and functions.

+#### Type Checking

+**Type checking** is the process of verifying and enforcing the constraints of types.
+It can occur either at **compile time** (i.e. statically) or at **runtime** (i.e. dynamically).
+Type checking is all about ensuring that the program is **type-safe**, meaning that the possibility of type errors is kept to a minimum.
+A type error is an erroneous program behavior in which an operation occurs (or trys to occur) on a particular data type that it’s not meant to occur on (e.g. adding a string and an integer together).

+#### Static Type Checking

+A language is statically-typed if the type of a variable is known at **compile time**.
+The big benefit of static type checking is that it allows many type errors to be caught early in the development cycle.
+Static typing usually results in compiled code that executes more quickly because when the compiler knows the exact data types that are in use, it can produce optimized machine code (i.e. faster and/or using less memory).

+#### Dynamic Type Checking

+Dynamic type checking is the process of verifying the type safety of a program at **runtime**.
+Most type-safe languages include some form of dynamic type checking, even if they also have a static type checker.
+The reason for this is that many useful features or properties are difficult or impossible to verify statically (e.g **downcasting**, **late binding**, **reflection**).
+Dynamic type checking typically results in less optimized code than does static type checking; it also includes the possibility of runtime type errors and forces runtime checks to occur for every execution of the program.

+#### Common Misconceptions

+##### Static/Dynamic Type Checking == Strong/Weak Type Systems

+A **strongly-typed language** is one in which variables are bound to specific data types, and will result in type errors if types do not match up as expected in the expression – **regardless of when type checking occurs**.
+Strongly-typed languages have high degrees of **type safety**.
+We often associate statically-typed languages such as Java and C# as strongly-typed (which they are) because data types are explicitly defined when initializing a variable.
+Languages such as ruby, python, and javascript which do not require manually defining a type when declaring a variable make use of **type inference** – the ability to programmatically infer the type of a variable based on its value.
+Type inference is a separate feature of a language that is unrelated to any of its type systems.

+A **weakly-typed language** on the other hand is a language in which variables are not bound to a specific data type; they still have a type, but type safety constraints are lower compared to strongly-typed languages.
+PHP (dynamically typed) and C (statically typed) are two weakly-typed languages.

+Static/dynamic type system tells **when** type safety is enforced, and its strong/weak type system tells **how** type safety is enforced.

+##### Static/Dynamic Type Checking == Compiled/Interpreted Languages

+When we say that a language is statically or dynamically-typed, we are referring to that **language as a whole**.
+For example, no matter what version of Java you use, it will always be statically-typed.
+This is different from whether a language is compiled or interpreted, because in that statement we are referring to a **specific language implementation**.
+In theory, any language can be compiled or interpreted.
+The most common implementation of Java is to compile to bytecode, and have the JVM interpret that bytecode – but there are other implementations of Java that compile directly to machine code or that just interpret Java code as is.

 ### Type Introspection and Reflection